• About us

 Wherein thy treasure hides,

-Come shine thy light through darkened veil,
+I beg thy light, through darkened veil,

-reveal my heart inside,
+reveal my worth inside,

-And when dark hours shall pass me by,
+And when dark hours with me abide,

 Share this: